jobbrIO/docs/use/restApi.md

 > Note that the second job has not yet completed and thus did not collect any artefacts from the Run-Directory.

 #### Single JobRun details
-More detailed informtion about a specific JobRun can be found on the JobRun details route.
+More detailed information about a specific JobRun can be found on the JobRun details route.

 GET http://localhost:8765/api/jobruns/1 HTTP/1.1